Cádiz Gay Travel

 The Cádiz Old City

-Gay Bars in Cádiz
+Cádiz Gay Bars

 Cádiz Gay Travel Tips

-Cádiz holds a special place in my heart for its charm, serenity and wonderful pace of life.
+Cádiz holds a special place in my heart for its charm, serenity, and wonderful pace of life.
 There’s nothing too tricky about Cádiz gay travel, but here are a few travel tips for your journey.

 Tourist Trap Restaurants in Cádiz

 In this part of Spain especially, things should be much cheaper.
 If you seek out local places and check inside, you‘ll see prices for about half that amount!

 After lunchtime, many places only serve cold tapas until dinnertime begins.
 This cold stuff is still good, though.
-Just note that the Spanish eat much later and restaurants will fire up again around 20:00.
+Just note that the Spanish eat much later and restaurants will fire up again around 8 PM.

 A Little Cádiz History